JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ## Function scope

-In Kotlin functions can be declared at top level in a file, meaning you do not need to create a class to hold a function, which you are required to do in languages such as Java, C# or Scala.
+In Kotlin, functions can be declared at top level in a file, meaning you do not need to create a class to hold a function, which you are required to do in languages such as Java, C# or Scala.
 In addition to top level functions, Kotlin functions can also be declared local, as member functions and extension functions.

 ### Local functions